-The English daisy is a dainty flower with a widely varying reputation.
+The English daisy is a charming flower with a widely varying reputation.
 In some areas, it is considered a lovely garden flower, while in other areas it is viewed as a pesky weed.
 This type of daisy is undeniably cheery and pleasing to look at, even if you don’t particularly want them in the spot they decide to grow.

-English daisies are perennial plants that grow up to 6 inches tall and produce flat rosettes of spoon-shaped leaves.
+English daisies are biennial plants that grow up to 6 inches tall and produce flat rosettes of spoon-shaped leaves.
 The flower stems have no leaves and produce flowers with a ring of white, pink, or red rays encircling a yellow center.

 Daisies with a single ring of rays are the most common type, but these cheery flowers also come in double flower varieties.
 This means they have double (or more) the amount of rays, giving the daisy a frilly appearance.